Qualifying for BNP Paribas Open Begins

 Sandgren received a wild card into qualifying.
 The 31-year-old has not played in the singles main draw of an ATP Tour event since February 2022 and is ranked 224th after reaching a career-high 41st in 2019.
 He is named after his great-grandfather and not the sport he plays or the state where he was raised, resides and went to college, Tennessee.

 Players winning two matches in qualifying will advance to the main draw.
-Players losing in Monday’s qualifying matches will receive $5,150, while the winners will receive at least $9,440.
+Players who lost in Monday’s qualifying matches received $5,150, while the winners will receive at least $9,440.

 Men’s and women’s main draw play is set to begin Wednesday.